Quick start

 TimeAnchor.START

-The time anchor property can be set to start, end, or point.
+The time_anchor property can be set to start, end, or point.

 tf = ts.TimeFrame(